Missionary Diocese of Navajoland: Establishment and history

 Steven Plummer was consecrated in March 1990.
 He was the first elected bishop, and the first indigenous appointee to the position.
 Bishop Plummer took a leave of absence from May 1993 to April 1994 following revelations of sexual misconduct in the 1980s.
 During his leave of absence, William Wantland, Bishop of the Diocese of Eau Claire (Wisconsin), served as Interim Bishop.
 Bishop Plummer, who is widely regarded as having brought stability to the Mission and having moved it along a path of self-determination, died in April 2005 following a long battle with cancer.
 Rustin Kimsey, retired Bishop of Eastern Oregon, was appointed Assisting Bishop and served from June 2005 to July 2006.

 Mark MacDonald was appointed Assisting Bishop in July 2006.
 MacDonald had been appointed earlier in the year, and subsequent to accepting the position was invited to serve as National Indigenous Bishop for the Anglican Church of Canada.
 He served in both positions until September 2009, when he resigned as Bishop of Navajoland to focus on his work in Canada.

 A special convocation of the Episcopal Church in Navajoland on October 17, 2009, elected Canon David Bailey, at that time Canon to the Ordinary and Development Officer in the Diocese of Utah, as Interim Canon to the Ordinary for the Navajoland Area Mission, pending the election by the Episcopal Church's House of Bishops of the next Bishop of Navajoland.
 He was subsequently elected on March 24, 2010, and ordained to the episcopate on August 7, 2010.

 In 2024, the General Convention of the Episcopal Church approved a request to make Navajoland a Missionary Diocese, a status that became official on 24 June 2025.
-The diocese is working to elect a bishop, with a tentative consecration date of May 9, 2026.
+The diocese is working to elect a bishop.
+In 2025, the diocese planned for a tentative consecration date of May 9, 2026.
+In June 2026, a bishop election scheduled for June 13 was postponed.